-Sensor utilizes a virtual environment demonstrated to encourage greater openness among focus group respondents
+Sensor utilizes a virtual environment demonstrated to encourage greater openness among qualitative respondents

 Encourages openness and creativity among respondents: